kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Amazon Guard​Duty
 * Network Access Control List
 * AWS WAF
-Incorrect

 AWS WAF is a web application firewall that lets you monitor the HTTP and HTTPS requests that are forwarded to an Amazon API Gateway API, Amazon CloudFront or an Application Load Balancer.
 AWS WAF also lets you control access to your content.
 Based on conditions that you specify, such as the IP addresses that requests originate from or the values of query strings, API Gateway, CloudFront or an Application Load Balancer responds to requests either with the requested content or with an HTTP 403 status code (Forbidden).
 You also can configure CloudFront to return a custom error page when a request is blocked.

 At the simplest level, AWS WAF lets you choose one of the following behaviors:
 Allow all requests except the ones that you specify – This is useful when you want CloudFront or an Application Load Balancer to serve content for a public website, but you also want to block requests from attackers.
 Block all requests except the ones that you specify – This is useful when you want to serve content for a restricted website whose users are readily identifiable by properties in web requests, such as the IP addresses that they use to browse to the website.
 Count the requests that match the properties that you specify – When you want to allow or block requests based on new properties in web requests, you first can configure AWS WAF to count the requests that match those properties without allowing or blocking those requests.
 This lets you confirm that you didn’t accidentally configure AWS WAF to block all the traffic to your website.
 When you’re confident that you specified the correct properties, you can change the behavior to allow or block requests.
-Hence, the correct answer in this scenario is AWS WAF.
+* Hence, the correct answer in this scenario is AWS WAF.
 Amazon Guard​Duty is incorrect because this is just a threat detection service that continuously monitors malicious activity and unauthorized behavior to protect your AWS accounts and workloads.
 AWS Firewall Manager is incorrect because this just simplifies your AWS WAF and AWS Shield Advanced administration and maintenance tasks across multiple accounts and resources.
 Network Access Control List is incorrect because this is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.